Political Power and Market Power: Theory

 \subsubsection{Lobbying only over the private components \texorpdfstring{$F_{i}$ ($a=0$)}{F (a=0)}}

 The policy maker now selects $F_{i}$ to maximize

 This is no longer a common-interest game for the firms.
 Their interests go in opposite directions: a higher level of private regulation for one firm benefits that firm and hurts the other firm.
-In the lobbying phase, firms will jostle to carry the policy-maker favors.
+In the lobbying phase, firms will jostle to supply favors to the policy-maker.
 Applying Corollary 1, we can find a closed-form expression for policy and transfers.
 Unlike the common-interest game, there is a unique truthful equilibrium game:

 \begin{proposition} When $a=0$, in a truthful equilibrium, regulation is given by:

 where $k_{F}\equiv b^{2}/w_{2}$, and total contributions are:

 \end{proposition}